If you are paying to generate leads with ads on LinkedIn, you are probably using LinkedIn Forms.

 - A standardized approach to your data

-Since these steps happen in mere seconds, delivering a lead to a sales rep in the same moment the prospect fills out the form is possible.
-That means your marketing automation platform is receiving the lead at the exact same time that the CRM is receiving it – no worries about delay steps or lag time with this optimal layout.
+Since these steps happen in mere seconds, delivering a lead to a sales rep concurrently as the prospect fills out the form is possible.
+Hence, that means your marketing automation platform is receiving the lead at the exact same time that the CRM is receiving it.
+No longer worry about delay steps or lag time with this optimal layout.

-If you have any additional pitfalls or learnings to share on how you have used LinkedIn forms, please drop us a note at email@example.com.
+Reach out to use if you have any additional pitfalls or learnings to share on LinkedIn lead gen forms.
+Please drop us a note at email@example.com.